kidonng/archlive/README.md

 ### Example: Remove Chinese goodies

 Love the setup but not a Mainland China user?
-We don't release general disk image currently, but it's easy to create one:
+There is no patch file currently, but it's easy to manually remove them:

 - Install [`archiso`](https://www.archlinux.org/packages/extra/any/archiso/) package
 - Revert timezone to `/usr/share/zoneinfo/UTC` in [`/etc/localtime`](airootfs/root/customize_airootfs.sh#L9)